-The IDP will identify strategic infrastructure requirements and provide an update on the delivery of a range of projects.
-The projects in the IDP will reflect the key infrastructure needed to deliver the scale of growth ambitions outlined in the NSF.
-The intention is that the IDP will be a working document that will be regularly updated as information becomes available.
-The IDP should help coordination, implementation, prioritise activity and respond to any funding opportunities.
-It should also enable the Local Authorities prioritise the release of revenue funding for the development of scheme information to assist the prospects of successful bids being made for capital funding to deliver further projects.
+The Infrastructure Delivery Plan49 (IDP) has been produced by the County Council working with all the local planning authorities and utility providers.
+It identifies strategic infrastructure requirements and provides an update on the delivery of a range of projects.
+The projects in the IDP reflect the key infrastructure needed to deliver the scale of growth ambitions outlined in the NSF.
+The IDP is a working document that will be regularly updated as information becomes available.
+The IDP will help co-ordination, implementation, prioritise activity and respond to any funding opportunities.
+It will also enable Local Authorities to prioritise the release of revenue funding for the development of scheme information to assist the prospects of successful bids being made for capital funding to deliver further projects.
+As it concentrates on strategic infrastructure it does not identify the full range of infrastructure required for development.